 Although many medical experts debate if an open ended vasectomy decreases post vasectomy pain and is more reversible, most would agree an open ended vasectomy is not harmful and does not increase the risk of vasectomy complications.
 In fact many well done studies suggest an open ended vasectomy has the same low failure rate as other types of vas deferens closure.

-At A Personal Choice, I perform an open ended vasectomy procedure.
+At His Choice, I perform an open ended vasectomy procedure.
 More specifically I perform no needle anesthesia (use an air injector for the anesthetic), no scalpel opening (use a small skin spreader to make a small opening), minimally invasive (single small opening), coagulation to divide the vas deferens (heat energy to divide the vas deferens), open ended (leaving the lower end open and allowed to maintain decompression) and fascial interposition (placing healthy tissue between the divided ends) vasectomy.

 To schedule a single visit vasectomy appoint visit: Scheduling a Vasectomy Appointment with Dr. Monteith